 - Information about traveling while on OPT

-- Once you have attended the workshop, charge and pay the OPT Administrative Fee.
-This should be paid 24 hours before your advising appointment.
+- Once you have attended the workshop, charge and pay the OPT Administrative Fee before your advising appointment.

-- Make an International Student Advising - OPT Application appointment.
+- Making an International Student Advising appointment.
 An advisor will review your OPT application, issue an OPT I-20, and help you prepare the application for mailing to USCIS.

-- Copy of your F-1 visa (or most recent entry visa).
+- One copy of your F-1 visa (or most recent entry visa).

 - Passport photos.
 Be sure your photos meet the required specifications.
 If you plan to get your photos from the International Office Passport Services, do this before your scheduled appointment.

-- Check or money order for $410 USD made payable to the Department of Homeland Security.
+- Check or money order for $410 made payable to the U.S. Department of Homeland Security.

 Report OPT Employment

-Any time there is a change to your employment, report the change to ISSS with the following information:
+Any time there is a change to your employment, report the change directly to your SEVIS record using the SEVP Portal.

-If you change your immigration status, upload a copy of your Change of Status Approval Notice notifying us of your new status.
+If you change your immigration status, upload in myIO a copy of your Change of Status Approval Notice.
 An international student advisor will review your information to confirm that USCIS appropriately completed your record.